Aofei-Chang/MedHEval/readme.md

 ## Baselines

 - All implementations strictly adhere to the original settings of the respective baselines.
-- For more details, please refer to the official implementations via the links provided in our manuscript, as outlined in Appendix A.
+- For more details, please refer to the official implementations via the links provided in our manuscript, as outlined in Appendix.
-- We include the original code for all evaluated LVLMs along with the corresponding inference scripts:
+- We include the original code for all evaluated LVLMs and mitigation baselines along with the corresponding inference scripts:
-  - Available in the folder: `code/baselines/LVLMs/`
+  - Available in the folder: `code/baselines/(Med)-LVLMs/`
+  - Mitigation codes available in the folder: `code/baselines/mitigation/`
   - All model inference scripts can be found under the `inference_scripts` subfolder within each LVLM's directory.

 ------

 ## Evaluation

-We provide the code for open-ended evaluation using GPT-4:
+We provide the code for evaluation under folder: `code/evaluation/`, with a corresponding readme file.

-- Located in the folder: `code/evaluation`

-Close-ended evaluations are conducted using existing benchmarks, which can be accessed here: [CARES Evaluation](https://github.com/richard-peng-xia/CARES/tree/main/src/eval)

 ------